 Please check in our espresso shop at 1499 Post Alley which is visible from First and Pike and before the Gum Wall.
 At First and Pike you will find Rachel the Pig, the Pike Place Fish Market (where they throw the fish) and the iconic Public Market Center sign.
 Lower Post Alley is below.
 The restaurant, IL Bistro, is on the Alley.
 We are just past IL Bistro and visible from the top of the Alley.
 If you go past our shop you will find the Gum Wall.

 Because some of this tour is exterior, please come prepared for the weather.
-The Chapel can also be very cold.
+Inside of the former mortuary it can be very cold.
 If you are intoxicated you will be asked to leave the tour and will not receive a refund.
 There are plenty of haunted bars to go in after the tour.
 Your guide does not follow a script, so each tour can be different.
 While we all have core stories the guide is free to change the route and some content to suit the group attending.

 Booking for [7:30 PM] on December 31, 1969